GitKraken Desktop Documentation

 Git Hooks

-Git hooks are shell scripts that execute after an event such as a commit or push.
+Git hooks are shell scripts that execute after Git events such as commits or pushes.

 Where are Git hooks?

-Any script that exits with anything other than exit code 0 is considered a fail.
+Any script that returns a non-zero exit code is considered a failure.

 Define a custom hook path